Dodumchit0101/TIL/README.md

 # TIL

 Yay the first post on my Git:)
-Although I couldn't post my progress on Python for the first month of this course I guess it is always ok to catch up...?
+Although I couldn't post my progress on Python for the first month of this course, but I guess it is always ok to catch up...?

 I started my AI course on Jan 04, 2021 and since the python course was over just yesterday, I started learning SQL from today WOW
 (By the way this is the first time learning things about coding and I'm SUFFERING)